microsoft/react-native-windows-samples/website/versioned_docs/version-0.61/native-modules-setup.md

 5. Add `metro.config.windows` for Windows bundling ([example](https://github.com/react-native-community/react-native-webview/blob/master/metro.config.windows.js)).
 6. In `package.json`, add a separate start command for windows and attach a special argument to tell metro to use the windows config we just created ([example](https://github.com/react-native-community/react-native-webview/blob/master/package.json#L18)).
 7. Add `react-native.config.js` to parse the special argument we added ([example](https://github.com/react-native-community/react-native-webview/blob/master/react-native.config.js#L28-L33)).
 8. Update JS main module path (relative path to metro projectRoot) in `App.cpp` if necessary ([example](https://github.com/react-native-community/react-native-webview/blob/master/example/windows/WebViewWindows/App.cpp#L25)).

+### Documenting Your Module
+Once your module is complete, update [react-native-community/directory](https://github.com/react-native-community/directory) so that it's information on your native module is up to date.
+If you are building a native module which will be maintained by Microsoft, please update the Supported Community Modules documentation in [react-native-windows-samples] with your native module's information.